-- If your total taxes after adjustments and credits (line 12) are less than \$2,500 for the current quarter or the prior quarter, and you didn't incur a \$100,000 next-day deposit obligation during the current quarter.
+- If your total taxes after adjustments and nonrefundable credits (line 12) are less than \$2,500 for the current quarter or the prior quarter, and you didn't incur a \$100,000 next-day deposit obligation during the current quarter.
 You don't have to make a deposit.
-To avoid a penalty, you must pay the amount in full with a timely filed return or you must deposit the amount timely.
+To avoid a penalty, you must pay any amount due in full with a timely filed return or you must deposit any amount you owe by the due date of the return.
 For more information on paying with a timely filed return, see the instructions for line 14, later.
-If you're not sure your total tax liability for the current quarter will be less than \$2,500 (and your liability for the prior quarter wasn't less than \$2,500), make deposits using the semiweekly or monthly rules so you won't be subject to failure-to-deposit (FTD) penalties. - If your total taxes after adjustments and credits (line 12) are \$2,500 or more for the current quarter and the prior quarter.
+If you're not sure your total tax liability for the current quarter will be less than \$2,500 (and your liability for the prior quarter wasn't less than \$2,500), make deposits using the semiweekly or monthly rules so you won't be subject to failure-to-deposit (FTD) penalties. - If your total taxes after adjustments and nonrefundable credits (line 12) are \$2,500 or more for the current quarter and the prior quarter.
 You must make deposits according to your deposit schedule.
 See section 11 of Pub.
 15 for information about payments made under the accuracy of deposits rule and for rules about federal tax deposits.